A Month By Month Guide For The Best Time To Visit Spiti Valley

 Besides the villages, one can even visit the Chandrataal lake, which is easily accessible during this duration.
 The lake holds a great significance in Indian mythology, as it is believed that the Pandavas came to the lake to drop their eldest brother for his journey to heaven.
 Adventure lovers too, will have the time of their lives during the months of June and July.
 Since the snow already melts in May, one can take part in activities such as trekking.
 One of the most popular treks is the Pin Parvati Pass Trek, which takes trekkers through some of the most remote and stunning parts of the valley.

 The monsoon season in India reaches its peak in August.
 However, because the Spiti Valley is in a rain shadow, it receives very little rainfall during this time.
-As a result, the roads are less likely to be affected by landslides and remain relatively stable, making travel to the valley easier, and August an amazing time to visit Spiti Valley.
+As a result, the roads are less likely to be affected by landslides and remain relatively stable, making travel to the valley easier, and August the best time to go to Spiti Valley.

 In August, the weather in Spiti Valley is pleasant and cool.
 Temperatures typically range from 10°C to 20°C, making it an ideal time to explore the valley without feeling too hot or cold.
 The bright sun and clear blue skies add to the vividness and beauty of the scenery.